UnWeaving the knots of GraphRAG -- turns out VectorRAG is almost enough: Experimental Results

-UnWeaver is the best system for eManual and COVID-QA, with being a close second place for Tech-QA\footnote{On Tech-QA dataset, we were unable to produce results using RAPTOR despite numerous attempts.
-The problem was numerical instability in calculation of Gaussian Mixture Models that are the backbone of RAPTOR's clustering procedure.}.
 The surprising fact is that VectorRAG is the main competitor across these datasets, with other Graph-based approaches lagging behind in terms of Factual Correctness.
 This can be partially explained by the architectural similarity of VectorRAG to the procedure for generating the original datasets.

+On Tech-QA and MuSiQue we can observe that not relying on source material, like VectorRAG, UnWeaver or Oracle do, and instead using transformed output, like HippoRAG2, GraphRAG and RAPTOR do, can yield good results in terms of QA.
+However on COVID-QA and eManual we can observe the exact opposite, showcasing the vulnerability of evaluation of RAG systems based on the type of dataset used.
+Although relying on too heavily transformed output, which GraphRAG is infamous for, might have devastating consequences as it can be seen by its FC being lower than that of pure LLM without context provided to it, so the ClosedBook one.

 The quality of answers should be also evaluated in tandem with Token Usage to estimate the cost and latency of indexing and querying the data.
-With the exception of eManual UnWeaver uses the least LLM tokens in the query phase, thereby providing the lowest query latency, effectively frontloading some of the effort into the indexing phase (as compared with e.g. VectorRAG).
+With the exception for eManual, UnWeaver uses nearly the same amount of tokens in the query phase as VectorRAG, which is the most efficient system, thereby providing the lowest query latency.
+Furthermore the main graph-based competitor of UnWeaver, HippoRAG2, uses anywhere from $\sim1.5\times$ to $\sim2.75\times$ as many tokens during indexing.
+This makes UnWeaver cheaper to deploy in production setting since it manages to achieve reduction both in prompt as well as completion tokens\footnote{With the exception for MuSiQue where both UnWeaver and HippoRAG2 consumed around the same amount of completion tokens.} compared to HippoRAG2.